Maria Magdalena* (Mary Magdalene) - Jesu virke* (The work of Jesus)

 About Maria Magdalena* (Mary Magdalene)

-Maria Magdalena - Jesu virke* (Mary Magdalene - the work of Jesus) (2018) is a planned theatre production by Sogn og Fjordane Theatre, based on a monologue by Håvard Rem.
+Maria Magdalena - Jesu virke* (Mary Magdalene - the work of Jesus (2018) was a theatre production by Sogn og Fjordane Theatre, based on a monologue by Håvard Rem.
 The monologue is the second in a trilogy about Jesus' life, as seen by the women around him.
-The production will be performed on tour, after opening in Florø Church.
+The production was performed on tour, after opening in Florø Church.

-Reidun Melvær Berge plays the role of Mary Magdalene.
+Reidun Melvær Berge played the role of Mary Magdalene.

 *Not yet translated into the English.
 The title within parentheses is the Norwegian title's literal meaning.Read more